anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 #### Deployment options

 Some parameters are available only at the creation of the Kubernetes cluster.
-The first is a network manager for communication between pods and the second is a set of strong permissions for Kubernetes.
+The first, is a network manager for communication between pods and the second, is a set of strong permissions for Kubernetes.

 ##### Network plugin

 Streams does not require any specific network CNI.
-Nevertheless, it quickly becomes more convenient (e.g. if you want to create ingress/egress network policies) or mandatory when deploying on cloud providers (e.g., deployment on internal network topology).
+Nevertheless, it quickly becomes more convenient, for example, if you wish to create ingress/egress network policies, or mandatory, when deploying on cloud providers, for example, deployment on internal network topology.

 We recommend the use of [CALICO](https://kubernetes.io/docs/concepts/cluster-administration/networking/#project-calico) with default configuration.
 The [AWS VPC CNI](https://kubernetes.io/docs/concepts/cluster-administration/networking/#aws-vpc-cni-for-kubernetes) has also been validated with our platform.

 ##### RBAC Permission

 Kubernetes' role-based access control ([RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)) is a method of regulating access to your Kubernetes cluster and resources based on the roles of individual users within an enterprise.
-Streams requires RBAC to be enabled for secrets management and third-party dependencies:

-* NGINX (fine tuning of ingress controller permissions)
+Streams requires RBAC to be enabled for secrets management and third-party dependencies, such as NGINX, to fine-tune ingress controller permissions.

 It is recommended to set people or application permissions to manage resources:

-* Allow Helm to manage resources
+* Allow Helm to manage resources.
-* Allow worker nodes autoscaling
+* Allow worker nodes autoscaling.
-* Allow specific users to view pods, to deploy pods, to access Kubernetes Dashboard
+* Allow specific users to view pods, deploy pods, and access Kubernetes dashboard.
-* Allow Kubernetes to provide cloud resources, like storage or load balancer
+* Allow Kubernetes to provide cloud resources, like storage or load balancer.

-This is a minimal configuration and you can define more specific permissions with cluster roles ([ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)) and bindings ([ClusterRoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)) in the cluster.
+This configuration is minimal, and you can define more specific permissions with ([ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)) and ([ClusterRoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)) in the cluster.

 | Description                              | Type      |
 | ---------------------------------------- | --------- |